 The title of a techdirt.com article "RIAA Spent $17.6 Million In Lawsuits...
 To Get $391,000 In Settlements?" might seem like it's the answer.
 There are too many ordinary people violating the law that simply don't have the money to pay damages.
 Copyright owners, or in this particular situation the Recording Industry Association of America, have to pay far more to lawyers than they could actually get in damages.

 However, it isn't that simple anymore.
 Copyright owners do have a simple technology at hand, yet many of them aren't using it.
 The technology is called Content ID.
 If you upload a movie or song, Youtube can detect whether it contains copyrighted material or not and immediately block it.
 There is no need to file a complaint with Youtube to have the video removed and no need for a lawsuit.
 The technology now exists but many copyright owners seem unwilling to use it.
 Why?

 A Wall Street Journal article titled "Reappearing on YouTube: Illegal Movie Uploads" said:

 Why the movie studios didn't block the films by using a special YouTube program—called Content ID—for identifying their copyrighted content is a mystery.

-They also said that spokespeople for the major studios declined to comment on why they weren't using Content ID on all their content.
+According to the article, spokespeople for the major studios declined to comment on why they weren't using Content ID on all of their content.
 One problem is that Content ID is not 100% effective.
-I found a NewNowNext performance posted on the Youtube-like site Vimeo and it was uploaded by someone in Russia.
-Illegal content will still find it's way onto the web despite efforts to stop it.
+Content blocked on YouTube often ends up on Vimeo or similar websites.
+And modifications to a video like zooming in, flipping, or applying a special effect may bypass the system.
+Illegal content will still find its way onto the web despite efforts to stop it.